 Pro forma information regarding net income (loss) is required by SFAS No. 123, "Accounting for Stock-Based Compensation," which also requires that the information be determined as if the Company has accounted for its employee stock options granted under the fair value method.
-Effective January 1, 2005, the Company promised one of its board members the option to purchase up to 20,000 shares at a price of \$16.00 per share.
+Effective January 1, 2005, the Company promised one of its board members the option to purchase up to 120,000 shares at a price of approximately \$2.67 per share (as adjusted for a six-forone stock split).
 The Company has included these options within its diluted earnings per share computations for all periods in which such options are outstanding.
 The Company has not disclosed the pro forma information as the pro forma effect is not significant.